National Council adapts labor laws to EU law

 Facilitation of photo registration for the e-card

 The one decided with the ÖVP-Greens-NEOS majority ASVG amendment aims to make it easier for non-Austrian citizens to provide a photo for the e-card.
 Unlike Austrians, foreigners currently usually have to go to a state police department to register their photos, which sometimes means travel times of several hours.
 From April 1st, mayors will also be able to act as a photo registration point for both Austrian and non-Austrian citizens, albeit on a voluntary basis.
-According to Bedrana Ribo (Greens) and Rebecca Kirchbaumer (ÖVP), 24-hour carers, seasonal workers and construction workers could particularly benefit from this.
+According to Bedrana Ribo (Greens) and Rebecca Kirchbaumer (ÖVP), 24-hour carers, seasonal workers and construction workers might particularly benefit from this.

 Ribo and her party colleague Barbara Neßler pointed out that e-cards without a photo will soon be invalid.
 Since photo registration centers are currently “rare,” they say the proposed measure would bring important relief.
 This will eliminate “unnecessary harassment” for urgently needed personnel and reduce bureaucracy, Neßler noted.